The Double Refuge 🍏 Agnosticism

 My camp experience made me rebellious and distrustful of authority (I explore this in Campfires).
 Listening to Demons & Wizards, Black Sabbath’s “Paranoid,” and Queen’s “Great King Rat,” “Jesus,” and “Liar,” it became increasingly difficult for me to open my heart up to Jesus.
 As they say, the first cut is the deepest

-Nevertheless, when I got older and my sister became religious, I felt it necessary to alter my negative view of Christianity.
+Nevertheless, when I got older and my sister became religious, I felt I should alter my negative view of Christianity.
 My sister went from experimentation and a giant butterfly on her jean jacket to what I think of as God Consciousness, which has nothing to do with abusive camp counsellors.
 To me, whether she’s Christian or not, she’s still the same person, and she’s still the same influence in my life.
 Even after fifty years, she’s still playing with me in the yard, or looking up from her desk:

 Perhaps there really is a mystical force or figure called Jesus, and perhaps this incarnation of God might set me free.
 Yet whenever I think about this possibility, I realize how indelibly I’ve been imprinted by my past, just as John Locke argued over 300 years ago.
 In thinking about Christian belief I find myself thinking more about my sister than about the Jesus she tells me about.